 The Texas Film Round-Up provides FREE digitization for Texas-related films and videos in exchange for the donation of a digital copy of the materials to www.texasarchive.org.
 Since 2008, the program has provided new access to more than 30,000 films and videos and served hundreds of individuals and institutions.
 The program is open to home movies, advertisements, local television, community films, and more.
 Your films and videotapes are valuable records of Texas history and culture, and with your help, Texas’ media heritage will be available for future generations to appreciate.
-We encourage all of you to dig up your family films and videos out of closets, sheds, or drawers and bring them to the Texas Film Round-Up.
 To qualify for free digitization, participants must be willing to donate a digital copy of their materials to TAMI’s archive, a digital collection at texasarchive.org.
 We also collect copies of Texas-related films that have already been digitized.
 A list of accepted formats for the program is below.

 In the free digitization program, TAMI will inventory your films and videotapes, provide minor cleaning and repairs if necessary, and digitize the materials.
 We will then return your originals, along with the digitized files, either transferred to a portable drive that you provide or as DVDs.
 Due to high demand, this entire process can take up to five months.

 Films or videos must be Texas-related (i.e. shot in Texas, shot by a Texan, or be about Texas)